-Join Scott Hirsch for an in-depth discussion in this video Using background ambience, part of Mixing a Short Film with Audition.
+Join Scott Hirsch for an in-depth discussion in this video Using background ambience, part of Audition: Mixing a Short Film.

 One of the things we can do to enhance our film is to create a sonic…world around the action.…One way to achieve this is to use background ambient tracks in all scenes to…create a sense of space and a real world that the characters work in.…The best way to set up for laying in ambience tracks is to mark each scene's…beginning and end with a marker accurate to the frame.…That way we can easily lay in stereo ambient sound effects tracks and make them…line up perfectly with each scene.…As you can see here, I have one marker indicating the start of the film.…